osv-io/blog/source/_posts/2014-04-19-spinlock-free.markdown

 comments: true
 published: false
 ---
 Designing an OS to run specifically as a cloud guest doesn’t just mean stripping out features.
 There are some other important problems with running virtualized that a conventional guest OS doesn’t address.
-Spinlock-free design is one of them.
+In this post we'll cover one of them.

 ## Little spinlocks, big problem